Japan

 • Our meal was a symphony of sushi.
 Everything was made one-by-one, and plated quickly after it was made.
 You are expected to pick up and eat your sushi within 20 seconds of it landing on your plate (to keep the rice in tact, etc).
 Once the first round of sushi made it to all 9 people, they went through the assembly line again to prepare the next round of sushi.
 Only 1 person was served at a time, and there were 19 sushi courses served total.
 It took about 20 minutes for Jiro to serve each of us, one-by-one, 19 courses of sushi.
 After we were served all the sushi, we were then allowed to ask for additional pieces.
 Max’s favorite was the semi-fatty tuna.
 Hailey’s most surprised was the Mackerel (Saba) served with ginger paste.
 After the meal we were served with a melon that Japan is known for; being incredibly juicy… and expensive.

-• We walked back to the Aman after our lunch, packed up our bags, and made our way to the airport to catch a ride from Tokyo to LAX on Singapore Air
+• We walked back to the Aman after our lunch, packed up our bags, and made our way to the airport to catch a ride from Tokyo to LAX on Singapore Air.

 Next time we visit, we plan to check out: